pytorch/tutorials/advanced_source/cpp_frontend.rst

 	is called *label smoothing*.

 Before evaluating the discriminator, we zero out the gradients of its parameters.
-After computing the loss, we back-propagate through the network by calling ``d_loss.backward()`` to compute new gradients.
+After computing the loss, we back-propagate it through the network by calling ``d_loss.backward()`` to compute new gradients.
 We repeat this spiel for the fake images.
 Instead of using images from the dataset, we let the generator create fake images for this by feeding it a batch of random noise.
 We then